krkruk/OrionDoc/source/documents/proposal/proposal.rst

 --------------------------------------------------------------------------------

-Feasibilty study and integration plan
+Feasibility study and integration plan
 --------------------------------------------------------------------------------

 .. define how to accomplish tasks enumerated above.
 Moreover, present how the Team is going to integrate submodules into a single working system (propose CI, just like in software buisness)